 And here’s a fact:

-Some well-meaning but uneducated pet lovers also buy into this survivor-myth hence also neglect to take care of their Betta fish, keeping them in small unfiltered tanks.
+Some well-meaning but uneducated pet lovers also buy into this survivor-myth and inadvertently neglect to take care of their Betta fish, keeping them in small unfiltered tanks.

-They also do not change the water regularly to the point it develops a pungent smell.
+They also do not change the water until it develops a pungent smell.

 However, this is not the newcomer’s fault as they weren’t given better advice in the pet store.

 Plus, in small fish tanks, the water gets contaminated very quickly.

 Perhaps, this is the most important role an aquarium filter plays in the well-being of fish.

 These bacteria neutralize the waste of the Betta by converting it to non-lethal organic compounds.
 Said waste would otherwise degrade to toxic Ammonia or Nitrite in the aquarium water which quickly builds up to lethal levels for the fish unless lowered on time.